LawnchairLauncher/lawnicons/README.md

 `Open Lawnicons → Tap "Request icons" → Select and request icons`

-The only guaranteed way to get an icon added is to contribute it yourself.
+Feel free to learn the Lawnicons design guidelines and contribute icons.